pajtai/grunt-useref/README.md

 ## Description

 Use build blocks to simply update the references in your html and perform file concatenation and minification.
+The build block file names are run through the grunt templating engine.

 Utilize build blocks in your html to indicate the files to be concatenated and minified.
 This task will parse the build blocks by updating the `<script>` and `<style>` blocks in your html, and it will schedule the concatenation and